B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/info/atm.md

 Din bancomat nu se pot scoate sau adăuga sume pe care jucătorul să nu le aibă valabile.
 (Nu poți scoate mai mulți bani decât ai în bancă/adăuga mai mulți decât ai în mână).

-### <span style="color: #0088CC">English</span>

-ATMs are used to deposit or withdraw money quickly.
-They have predefined amounts and also provide the option to add a desired amount for player deposits/withdrawals.

-From the ATM, it is not possible to withdraw or add amounts that the player does not have valid.
-(You cannot withdraw more money than you have in the bank/add more than you have in hand).

 <details>
   <summary>ATM</summary>
   <img src="https://v.b-zone.ro/images/wiki/atm.gif" alt="ATM">